 Check them out in the link below

-Certain things you have to have in your car to enjoy a safe road trip and you can’t find these easily on the road.
+Certain things you have to have in your car to ensure a safe road trip and you can’t find these easily on the road.

-- a blanket for in case you’re traveling in winter time and your car breaks down and you need to wait for assistance,
+- a blanket for in case you’re travelling in winter time and your car breaks down and you need to wait for assistance,

 - a First Aid Kit,